harshdeeply/UL-Hacks/README.md

 ## Database setup:
 This project uses MySQL as the database.
 Make sure you have MySQL installed on your system.
 Then, run the queries provided in the _db_setup.sql_ file.
+NOTE: Don't forget to configure your DB configs in _app.py_!